Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/14 - Errors & Logging/README.md

 # Outcome 14- Errors and Logging

-Skill Description
+## Skill Description
 ----------
-The Fellow will be able to make use of Laravel's powerful log handlers, allowing them to monitor and handle errors.
+A person with this skill can monitor and handle errors using Laravel's powerful log handlers.

-Outputs
+## Outputs
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to create a Laravel application that makes use of exception handling techniques and Loggers.
+Add exception handling techniques and Loggers to one of your previous Laravel applications.

 ----------
-## **Knowledge**
+## Knowledge

 | Knowledge Unit   |      Studied      | Applied |